 How to Avoid The Worst of These Problems

 Only a very astute individual will be able to sidestep the pitfalls I mentioned here.
 Even then, there will be financial losses at the point of sale, but at least they will be minimal.

 Make sure that you purchase a coach that

 - you plan to keep for many years,

 - meets both your present and future needs and

 - is affordable.

-In the end, you may lose a few thousand dollars when you sell, but that will be much better than losing tens of thousands of dollars.
+In the end, you may lose a few thousand dollars when you sell, but that will be better than losing a king's ransom!